WISVCH/nwerc-2023/content/accommodations.md

 # Sleeping at TU Delft Campus

-We provide 150 sleeping places for free at the TU Delft Campus in a sport hall.
+We provide 100 sleeping places for free at the TU Delft Campus in a sport hall.
 This requires you to bring your own sleeping mats/bags and breakfast.
 You will be able to shower on the site.
 Entry to the sleeping hall is possible on the following dates:

-* Friday night to Saturday morning: from 00:00 until 07:00
+* Friday night to Saturday morning: from 22:00 until 08:00
-* Saturday night to Sunday morning: from 22:00 until 07:00
+* Saturday night to Sunday morning: from 22:00 until 08:00

 Note that the sports halls will be used during the day, so you will need to clear away your sleeping bags before 07:00 on both days.

 We have room for 100 people, based on first come, first served.
-Registration for the X sleeping places will open closer to the contest.
+Registration for the X sleeping places is possible via the information email sent to you on Saturday the 4th of November.

-All the above information is subject to change.